kubernetes-sigs/lws/keps/898-group-identity/README.md

 Add `spec.groupIdentity` with values `Ordinal` and `Hash`, defaulted to `Ordinal` by the webhook and immutable after creation.

 In hash mode the controller manages leader pods through a Deployment named after the LeaderWorkerSet.
 Each new leader pod is assigned a random 40 character group key at admission, stored in both the `group-index` and `group-key` labels.
-The webhook also sets the leader's hostname to an 8 character prefix of the group key, while the Deployment template sets its subdomain to the LeaderWorkerSet headless service, giving each leader a DNS name for its lifetime.
+The webhook also sets the leader's hostname to the LeaderWorkerSet name plus an 8 character prefix of the group key, while the Deployment template sets its subdomain to the LeaderWorkerSet headless service, giving each leader a DNS name for its lifetime.
 The per-group worker StatefulSet is named after its leader pod, and workers reach their leader through that DNS name in the `LWS_LEADER_ADDRESS` environment variable, the same form as ordinal mode.

 Scale down is delegated to the ReplicaSet, which deletes unscheduled and not-ready pods before healthy ones.
 Since a leader pod is only fully ready once its whole group is ready (via a readiness gate, described below), the ReplicaSet's ranking operates on group health.